 Ultimately, being a conscious consumer is about focusing on the values that matter most to you, educating yourself, and doing your best given your personal constraints of time and money.

-My goal is to help you be the most mindful, conscious consumer you want to be!
-Here are my top 10 suggestions:
+My goal is to help you be the most mindful consumer you can be!
+Here are my top 10 suggestions for how to be a socially conscious, sustainable consumer:

 1.)
 Do Some Homework – Spend some time learning about the products you buy.